fiamma-chain/fiamma/README.md

 ## Joining the testnet

-Please follow the instructions on the [User Guides](https://fiamma.gitbook.io/fiamma/).
+Please follow the instructions on the [Developer Guides](https://docs.fiammachain.io/developer-guides/set-up-a-node).

 ## Documentation

-To learn more, please [visit the official fiamma documentation](https://fiamma.gitbook.io/fiamma/).
+To learn more, please [visit the official fiamma documentation](https://docs.fiammachain.io).